UoB-COMSM0166/2025-group-24/README.md

 ## 5. Evaluation

-- 15% ~750 words

-- One qualitative evaluation (your choice)

-- One quantitative evaluation (of your choice)

-- Description of how code was tested.

 ### **5.1 Qualitative Analysis**

 To evaluate the usability and player experience of the game, we conducted **Think Aloud** and **Heuristic Evaluation**.
 These two methods helped us identify key issues in the game, including controls, difficulty balance, and user interaction experience.
 Below are the detailed evaluation results and optimization plans.